ccamel/awesome-ccamel/README.md

 - [ssloy/tinycompiler](https://github.com/ssloy/tinycompiler) - Writing a compiler in a week-end
 - [stefano/wasm-forth](https://github.com/stefano/wasm-forth) - A Forth implementation compiling to WebAssembly.
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
-- [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - 🪐 The ultimate starter kit for Google Antigravity IDE.
-Optimized for Gemini 3 Agentic Workflows, "Deep Think" mode, and auto-configuring .cursorrules.
+- [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - 🪐 The ultimate starter kit for AI IDEs, Claude code，codex, and other agentic coding environments.
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python
 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.
 - [tehmaze/diagram](https://github.com/tehmaze/diagram) - Text mode diagrams using UTF-8 characters and fancy colors